resolve109/study-aws-sa/aws-study-guide.md

   - Enable versioning and MFA delete to add extra protection against accidental/malicious deletions of objects.
   - Validated best practice for critical data.
   - When an object is deleted from a versioned bucket, a delete marker is placed on the current version, while older versions remain, enabling recovery of the prior version.
+  - Versioning in S3 keeps multiple variants of an object in the same bucket
+  - With versioning, you can preserve, retrieve, and restore every version of every object stored
+  - After versioning is enabled, if S3 receives multiple write requests for the same object simultaneously, it stores all of those objects
+  - MFA Delete requires the bucket owner to include two forms of authentication in any request to delete a version or change the versioning state
+  - MFA Delete provides additional authentication for: changing the versioning state of your bucket and permanently deleting an object version
+  - While bucket policies can restrict access based on conditions, they don't directly protect against accidental deletion like versioning and MFA Delete do
+  - Default encryption ensures objects are encrypted at rest but doesn't protect against deletion
+  - Lifecycle policies help manage objects and storage costs but don't protect against accidental deletion
 - **S3 Object Lock**:
   - Enables write-once-read-many (WORM) protection for S3 objects
   - Compliance mode prevents objects from being deleted or modified by anyone including root users